Supertitan780/Supertitan780/README.md

 - 👋 Hi, I’m @Supertitan780
-- 👀 I’m interested in learning
+- 👀 I’m Ibaad
-- 🌱 I’m currently learning C
+- 🌱 I’m currently learning C and Python
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on anything
 - 📫 How to reach me on Discord = st780#7476

 <!---